Islam vs. Islamists film controversy: Synopsis of film

 The film is self-described as following "courageous anti-Islamist Muslims in Western Europe, Canada and the United States and the extraordinary challenges they face in taking on adherents to the theo-totalitarian ideology known as Islamism.* What is happening to these moderates — who are being ostracized, intimidated and, in some cases, threatened with death — offers critical insights into the dangers that both they and we are facing."

 Production

 The film's production was led by Martyn Burke, Alex Alexiev, and Frank Gaffney, the founder of the Center for Security Policy.
-Due to Gaffney and Alexiev's involvment with the Center for Security Policy, which was closely involved with the issues addressed by the film, PBS expressed some concern with giving the two full editorial control of the film; eventually, they accepted that the two could be executive producers, "but that their role would necessitate careful scrutiny of the film to insure that it was indeed fair and accurate".
+Due to Gaffney and Alexiev's involvement with the Center for Security Policy, which was closely involved with the issues addressed by the film, PBS expressed some concern with giving the two full editorial control of the film; eventually, they accepted that the two could be executive producers, "but that their role would necessitate careful scrutiny of the film to insure that it was indeed fair and accurate".

 It was one of 34 films given competitive grant money by the Corporation for Public Broadcasting "to explore the post-9/11 world", and was one of the 21 films given further production production funding.
 In total, the film received $675,000 in grant funding.